Dexter Reed's family demands charges against Chicago police officers in fatal shooting

 "Regardless of the person that they try to portray Dexter as, he was not one of those," said his sister, Porscha Banks.

-Kersten said, on the day of the shootout with police, Reed had been driving west in the 3800 block of West Ferdinand Street when five plainclothes officers assigned to a tactical unit, driving an unmarked squad car, stopped Reed for not wearing his seatbelt.
+Kersten said on the day of the shootout with police, Reed had been driving west in the 3800 block of West Ferdinand Street when five plainclothes officers assigned to a tactical unit, driving an unmarked squad car, stopped Reed for what they claimed was his not wearing his seatbelt.

 After officers surrounded his car and began to question him, Reed initially complied with their orders to roll down his window, before starting to roll it back up.
 As officers shouted at him to unlock his doors, shots rang out, and an officer standing on the passenger's side of Reed's SUV and immediately fell to the ground.